Property Offences: Obtain Property by deception.

 As discussed above, the prosecution must prove several offences beyond reasonable doubt.
 Consequently, a factual dispute may arise as to whether the prosecution can prove that property was obtain because of the deceit, or that the property was obtained because of allegedly deceitful actions.
 It is always important to discuss any allegation with an experienced criminal defence lawyer, so that an allegation of Obtain property by deception can be analysed considering the evidence produced by the police in a brief of evidence.

 The offence of Obtain property by deception is a serious offence.
 Early preparation is key to defending an allegation of this nature.
-Should you require legal advice regarding this charge, or any other criminal allegation call our office on (03) 9668 7600 and we can organise a free case assessment for you.
+Should you require legal advice regarding this charge, or any other criminal allegation call our office on (03) 9668 7600 or send us an email submission and we can discus your options.